Albert0i/mariadb-vss/README.md

 #### Prologue
 I am a man of conservative by nature *not* by age.
 When it comes to experiments, I am rather proactive to new technology.
 The motto is we have to get merits and demerits of both ends so that an optimal solution can be orchestrated to the maximum extend.

+IMHO, both SQL and NoSQL databases have their roles in modern data processing.
+Currently, RDBMS dominates the market because-of it's popularity and ease-of-use.
+However, NoSQL database evinces tremendous flexibility in certain application scenario.
+It's the emerging menace NoSQL which brings about new challenge and evolution to traditional SQL database.
+Examples are JSON data types in relational database which began in the early 2010s and VECTOR datatype in relatively recent. milestones:

 #### I. [What is HNSW?](https://towardsdatascience.com/similarity-search-part-4-hierarchical-navigable-small-world-hnsw-2aad4fe87d37/) (TL;DR)
 > **Similarity search** is a problem where given a query the goal is to find the most similar documents to it among all the database documents.